 I am a big green curry fan.
 There was a time when I thought curry was only red or yellow.
 But then I tried green curry, and it immediately became my new favorite.
 It’s amazing how different each color of curry tastes!
 And luckily it’s super easy to make green curry sauce at home by mixing two ingredients together (unless you want to make your own paste, of course).
 These fish packets are one of my favorite ways to serve it.
 It’s such an easy, mess-free summer meal!
 Get ready to impress your dinner guests with this one.
 They’ll never guess how easy it was to make.

-- 1 pound white fish (such as grouper or cod), cut into 4 pieces
+- 1 pound mild white fish cut into 4 pieces, such as grouper or cod

 * *Coconut is not a tree nut, however if you have a tree nut allergy consult your doctor before consuming.